Latest News & Events View older posts

 While living in Mackay, Jack recalled coming to Blackfoot with his dad to sell some hogs.
 (Jack said, “Do you know the road from Mackay to Blackfoot used to be gravel all the way?”)
 Approaching Blackfoot, his dad saw a “For Sale” sign on a house and found the real estate agent, gave him $5 to hold the house, sold some hogs and returned to pay him another $45, and they soon moved to 593 West Bridge Street.

 Because of the Depression, F.C.
 Kesler found himself in reduced circumstances.
 Business ventures in Salt Lake City and Los Angeles had left him with capitol resources almost gone.
-When he informed his neighbors that he was starting a grocery business in connection with his home, they told him he was bound to fail in that location.
+When informed that he was starting a grocery business in connection with his home, his neighbors told him he was bound to fail in that location.

 The business prospered for Mr. And Mrs. Kesler and their four sons.
 Every few years the store would enlarge to keep pace with the increased business.

 During 1946, F.C.
-Kesler turned the business to his sons Jack and Ray.
-He and his wife and son Ross operated the new 35-unit motel on South Broadway.
+Kesler turned the grocery business to his sons Jack and Ray.
+FC, his wife, and son, Ross, operated the new 35-unit motel on South Broadway.
 The fourth son, Clark, operated the Chrysler dealership here.
-Jack Bought out Ray in 1948 and Ray went into the building material business.
+Jack bought out Ray in 1948 and Ray went into the building material business.

 Jack said, “I wanted a supermarket that was eye-catching with modern equipment and to be of good service to the public bringing them produce and product under one roof.”

 The present store was enlarged in 1963 from 8,000 square feet to 13,000 square feet, besides a complete selection of garden products and plants in the garden shop which opened in 1970.